MAEldredgePro/LetsPlayGolf/docs/dev/DevNotes.md

    - Only if there is not a game in progress
    - User should not have to dismiss, it should go away on its own
    - User should be able to dismiss before it times out
- - If there is a saved game (max 1)
+ - If there is a saved game in progress (max 1)
    - Load up the saved game and display the score card
+   - Wait for the next score to be entered
  - If there is not a saved game
    - Present course selection screen and wait.